wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

 ## Step 4: Onboard sub-organization IdPs

-Create an application in [Asgardeo](https://asgardeo.io/signup) with OAuth2.0/OpenID Connect protocol and get the client id and secret to create an IdP for Best Auto Mart organization.
-Also, create the admin Alex in the userbase.
+Create an application in [Asgardeo](https://asgardeo.io/signup) with the OAuth2.0/OpenID Connect protocol and get the client id and secret to create an IdP for the Best Auto Mart organization.
+Also, create Alex as the admin.

 !!! note
     Create a user with required [permissions](../../b2b-org-management/b2b-org-permissions) to create an IdP in the sub organization.